>

 2. Set a time limit

 Decide how long you’re going to play.
 It’s too easy to tell yourself, just one more, and see one hand turn into ten.
 Set a timer on your phone or watch, and walk away when time is up.
-On PlayNow, you can set a maximum amount for your playing time - daily and weekly.

 3. Remind yourself: the house always wins